After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 - Central Restuarant in Lima ranked #1 BEST RESTAURANT in 2022!
 In the world amigos!
 Don't forget about the "not-too-shabby" step-sister restaurant MIL in the Sacred Valley..

-- As of November 15, 2022, the cost of Inca Trail permits was increased.
-How does that affect people already booked and paid?
-Our manager in Cusco has decided to "eat" the loss.
-But each tour operator will have to decide how to deal with it.
-But we are adding an additional whopping $200 per person to the cost of our 4 day Inca Trail hikes in 2023!
+- As of November 15, 2022, the cost of Inca Trail permits was increased an average of $200 USD per person.
 This only affects the long 4-day Inca Trail, the 5-day Inca Trail and the "fast" 3-day Inca Trail.
-The short Inca Trail cost is not affected.
+The short Inca Trail cost is not affected because porter service is not part of that hike.
+The increase is meant to cover benefits for porters.
 The increase does not affect other hikes like the Salkantay trek, Lares Valley or Cachiccata.

 - Peru drops all covid entry requirements and eliminates the covid state of emergency effective Nov 1, 2022.
 As a bonus, it's reported that it's no longer necessary to fill out that darn health declaration form!
 But.
-There's always a but.
-The airlines are still the boss.
-No matter what I say, always double check with your airlines for the final word.
+Always double check with your airlines for the final word.

-- Ecuador lifts all travel restrictions effective Oct 20, 2022.
-Ready to book your Machu Picchu & Galapagos Island Adventure?
+- Ready to book your Machu Picchu & Galapagos Island Adventure?
 CLICK HERE

 - Permits for Inca Trail hikes in 2023 available now.
 CLICK HERE to find out more about Inca Trail hikes.